iddqd4life/SampleCalc/README.md

 =====================
 SampleCalc is my university project.
 It can calculate entropy of text, frequency and quantity of chars and etc.
 ### Dependencies for building
-Install these packages via npm
+Install these packages via npm (without "sudo" on Windows OS):
 ```
 sudo npm i -g --save-dev electron electron-builder
 ```